llthomps/ll/_posts/2013-08-13-extreme-methods-tarot.markdown

 Opposing the issue, providing the central struggle, is the ace of wands.
 This card represents ingenuity and creation - a divine gift...in it's normal state, but it's inverted, so it implies that these gifts have been overindulged and squandered.
 Inverted, this card represents decay.

-While decay is talked about a lot in reference to the company's increasing irrellevance, the overindulgence that got them there is talked about less.
+While decay is talked about a lot in reference to the company's increasing irrelevance, the overindulgence that got them there is talked about less.
 For most of the 90's, they were perfectly happy to abuse their cash-cow, Windows, to squash the competitors to both Windows and peripheral products their web browser, Internet Explorer.

 The fact that they crushed Netscape, is due in no small part to the fact that they directly integrated Internet Explorer code into their windowing and file system.
 In the short term, this provide gains in performance and features, but ultimately this proved to be a horrible mistake as it helped create the wealth of security issues that bogged the company down for years.
 It also made the underlying code very difficult to change and update, which eventually resulted in IE falling behind competing browser platforms like Firefox and Webkit.